Best dental financing loans of November 2024

 Can I get a dental loan with bad credit?

-If you have bad credit, you can try getting a dental loan through personal loan lenders that cater to the credit-challenged, like Upstart or Avant, both Credible partners.
+If you have bad credit, you can try getting a dental loan through personal loan lenders that cater to those with poor credit, like Upstart or Avant.
 You may also have luck getting approved with CareCredit or in-house dental financing.
-If all else fails, consider enlisting the help of a cosigner that has good credit or asking a loved one for a loan.
+If all else fails, consider enlisting the help of a cosigner that has good credit, or asking a loved one for a loan.

 How do I know if my dental insurance covers a specific procedure?